 - Eat foods that are high in protein.

 - Fruits, vegetables, grains, and dairy products will make you healthier before you get pregnant.

 A moderate intake of fish will help both you and your baby to be healthy.
-The FDA states that “fish are part of a healthy eating pattern.”
+The FDA states that fish is part of a healthy eating pattern.
 Some types of seafood contain mercury and should not be eaten in large amounts.
 Pregnant women should: